semgrep/semgrep-docs/docs/semgrep-cloud-platform/getting-started.md

     <dt>Reading and writing security events</dt>
     <dd>Enables integration with GitHub Advanced Security (for example, to show Semgrep results).</dd>
     <dt>Reading and writing secrets</dt>
     <dd>Enables automatically adding of the Semgrep Cloud Platform Token to your repository secrets when onboarding projects.
-Note: We cannot read the values of your existing or future secrets (only the names).</dd>
+Note: Semgrep cannot read the values of your existing or future secrets (only the names).</dd>
     <dt>Reading and writing 2 files</dt>
     <dd>Enables Semgrep Cloud Platform to configure itself to run in CI by writing to <code>.github/workflows/semgrep.yml</code> and <code>.semgrepignore</code> files.</dd>
     <dt>Reading and writing workflows</dt>
     <dd>Enables Semgrep Cloud Platform to configure itself to run in CI by writing to <code>.github/workflows/semgrep.yml</code>.
-GitHub allows writing to files within <code>.github/workflows/</code> directory only if this permission is granted along with "Writing a single file".</dd>
+GitHub allows writing to files within <code>.github/workflows/</code> directory only if this permission is granted along with "Writing a single file."</dd>
     <dt>Reading and writing pull requests</dt>
     <dd>Write permissions allow Semgrep Cloud Platform to leave pull request comments about findings.
 Read permissions allow Semgrep Cloud Platform to automatically remove findings when the pull request that introduced them is closed without merging.</dd>
 </dl>